appscode/third-party-tools/storage/minio/README.md

 minio-nodeport-svc   NodePort   10.108.252.121   <none>        443:32733/TCP   6m53s
 ```

 Notice the `PORT(S)` field.
 Here, `32733` is the allocated `NodePort` for this service.
 Now, we can connect to Minio server using `https://<cluster ip>:32733` url.
-As I am using minikube for this tutorial, my cluster ip is `192.168.99.100`.
-I have already used this IP address while generating self-signed certificate to make it valid for this IP.
+As we are using minikube for this tutorial, the cluster ip is `192.168.99.100`.
+We have already used this IP address while generating self-signed certificate to make it valid for this IP.

 **Connect with Minio Server :**